 Vertical Coordinate Reference System

 All valid S-102 datasets shall be represented with a right-handed Cartesian coordinate system.
 This system shall have the x-axis oriented towards positive eastings (for projected grids), or east (for geographic grids), and y-axis oriented towards positive northings (for projected grids), or north (for geographic grids).
-These definitions imply that the z-axis for the sounding data is positive away from the center of mass of the earth (that is, is positive up), rather than the usual hydrographic convention of positive down (that is, deeper depths are larger numbers and negative depths are above datum).
-User-level code is free to make this reflection if required but must write the data using the positive-up convention.
-The uncertainty component shall have the same coordinate system as the depth component, with the exception that the z-axis is unipolar, and therefore the concept of direction of positive increase is irrelevant.

-Temporal Reference System
+S-102 datasets are 2 dimensional, values for depth and uncertainty are encoded as attributes.Temporal Reference System

 The temporal reference system is the Gregorian calendar for date and UTC for time.
 Time is measured by reference to Calendar dates and Clock time in accordance with ISO 8601:2004, Temporal Schema, clause 5.4.4.
 A date-time variable will have the following 16-character format: yyyymmddThhmmssZ.